dart-archive/dart2js_info/README.md

     dependency between functions and fields in your program.
 Currently it only supports the `some_path` query, which shows a dependency path from one function to another.

+  * [`diff`][diff]: a tool that diffs two info files and reports which program elements have been added, removed, or changed size.
+This also tells which elements are no longer deferred or have become deferred.

   * [`library_size_split`][lib_split]: a tool that shows how much code was attributed to each library.
 This tool is configurable so it can group data